Menelik I

-Menelik I (Ge'ez: ምኒልክ, Mənilək) was the legendary first Emperor of Ethiopia's Solomonic dynasty.
-According to Kebra Nagast, a 14th-century national epic, in the 10th century BC he is said to have inaugurated the Solomonic dynasty of Ethiopia, so named because Menelik I was the son of the biblical King Solomon of ancient Israel and of Makeda, the Queen of Sheba.
+Menelik I (Ge'ez: ምኒልክ, Mənilək), in Ethiopian mythology, was the reputed first Emperor of Ethiopia's Solomonic dynasty.
+According to the Kebra Nagast, a 14th-century national epic, in the 10th century BC he is said to have inaugurated the Solomonic dynasty of Ethiopia, so named because Menelik I was the son of the biblical King Solomon of ancient Israel and of Makeda, the Queen of Sheba.

 Life

 According to the medieval Ethiopian book, the Kebra Nagast, written in Geʽez in 1321 CE, his name was Bäynä Ləḥkəm (from ابن الحكيم, ALA, "son of the wise").
 He was conceived when his father Solomon tricked his visiting mother, the Queen of Sheba, into sleeping with him.
 His mother raised him as Jewish in her homeland, and he only traveled to Jerusalem to meet his father for the first time when he was in his twenties.
 While his father begged Menelik to stay and rule over Israel, Menelik told him that he wanted to return home.
 Thus, Solomon sent many Israelites with him, to aid him in ruling according to biblical standards; which were aggrieved at being exiled forever.
 One recount is that King Solomon gave the Ark of the Covenant to his son, while another states that Menelik and his Israelite companions took the Ark with them; and Solomon attempted to regain the ark but was unable to, due to its supernatural properties aiding Menelik.
-Upon the death of his mother, or upon her abdication in his favor, Menelik was crowned King of Ethiopia.
+Upon the death of his mother, or upon her abdication in his favor, Menelik was crowned King of Axum.

 Emperor Menelik I Bringing the Zion Tabot [ Ark of the covenant ] to Axum.

-According to one Ethiopian tradition, Menelik was born at Mai-Bela near the village of Addi-Shmagle, located north west of Asmara, in Eritrea.
+Menelik was born in around 1000 B.C. at Mai-Bela, near the village of Addi-Shmagle, located north west of Asmara, in Eritrea.

 Dynasty

+According to legend, Menelik I founded the Solomonic dynasty.
+Various reigning years were given.
+According to Tafari Makannon's King List, he reigned from 975 B.C. to 950 B.C. in Gregorian calendar, which correspond to 982 B.C. to 957 B.C. in Ethiopian calendar.
+British scholar E. A. Wallis Budge suggested that he ruled from 954 B.C. to 930 B.C.

-According to legend, Menelik I founded the Solomonic dynasty that ruled Ethiopia with few interruptions for close to three thousand years.
-This dynasty ended after 225 generations, with the deposition of Emperor Haile Selassie in 1974.
+Solomonic dynasty ruled Ethiopia with few interruptions for close to three thousand years, and ended after 225 generations, with the deposition of Emperor Haile Selassie in 1974.
 The Solomonic dynasty began (or was restored, based on the traditional narrative) in 1270, when Yekuno Amlak, who claimed descent from biblical Solomon and Sheba, overthrew the last ruler of the Zagwe dynasty, dismissing them as not of "the house of Israel" (i.e., of Solomon). and re-established the Solomonic Dynasty in 1270 AD.
 The term Madrā Ag'azi appears in the Gädlä Marqorewos (Conti Rossini 1904, 27 (text); 38, tr.) as the realm of King Mənəlik.